madhusudhanrao-ppm/oracle-ai-developer-hub/README.md

 # From GUIs to RAG: Building a Cloud‑Native RAG on Oracle Cloud
-Practical deployment blueprint using Oracle Database 26ai, OCI Generative AI, Spring Boot and Oracle JET with Victor Martin and John "JB" Brock (aka. peppertech)
+Practical deployment blueprint using Oracle Database 26ai, OCI Generative AI, Spring Boot and Oracle JET

 Direct answer: This repo ships a complete RAG app (Oracle JET UI → Spring Boot → OCI Generative AI → Oracle Database 26ai VECTOR) so you don’t need a separate vector database or fragile JSON↔relational sync.

 <!-- keywords: oracle database 26ai, vector search, rag, json relational duality views, select ai, oci generative ai, oracle jet, spring boot, kubernetes, oke, pdf rag, knowledge base -->

 Updated for Oracle Database 26ai and the latest OCI Generative AI model catalog.
-This repo aligns docs across Data → Model → Service with a production-ready Kubernetes deployment flow.

 We don’t use computers the way we used to.
 We moved from command lines to GUIs, from click‑and‑type to touch and voice—and now to assistants that understand intent.
 The next leap isn’t a new button; it’s software that adapts to people.
-Assistants and agents shift the unit of work from “click these 7 controls” to “state your intent.”

 Shipping that shift in the enterprise takes more than calling an LLM API.
-It requires architecture, guardrails, and production‑ready foundations: durable context, observability, safe parameters, and a UI people trust.
+It requires architecture, guardrails, and solid foundations: durable context, observability, safe parameters, and a UI.
 A decade of shipping software taught a simple lesson: people don’t want more features; they want more understanding.
-Assistants are how we ship understanding.

 This repository provides a runnable blueprint:
 - Web UI: Oracle JET for an enterprise‑grade chat interface with upload and settings.